jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Compatibility:**
 * This makes changes to Proctor Teagan and the Atom Cats vendor lists, so it could conflict with anything that does the same without injection (such as Some Assembly Required - a patch is provided in this installer)

-### Classic Advanced Power Armor Redistribution - Some Assembly Required Patch.esp
+### Power Armor to the People - Classic Advanced Power Armor - SAR.esp
 **Description:** Preserves the vendor changes from Some Assembly Required

-**Dependencies:** Classic Advanced Power Armor, Some Assembly Required, Redistribution feature
+**Dependencies:** Classic Advanced Power Armor, Some Assembly Required

-**Installed If:** The Redistribute Power Armor feature and Classic Advanced Power Armor boxes are both checked, and either of the Some Assembly Required patch options is checked (Standard of No Stat Changes)
+**Installed If:** Classic Advanced Power Armor is selected, and either of the Some Assembly Required patch options is checked (Standard of No Stat Changes)

 **Change List:**
 * Carry forward the changes that Some Assembly Required makes to the Atom Cats vendor list